intermediate 25-30 minutes

 How to interpret these numbers

-Brand Visibility at 1.7% sounds low, but context matters.
+Brand Visibility at 4.0% with strong momentum is encouraging.
 In this category, the market leader (Semrush) sits at 24.9%.
-For a newer product, 1.7% with positive momentum means AI models are beginning to pick up your content.
+For a newer product, 4.0% with a +2.3% upward trend means AI models are actively discovering and referencing your content.
 If your BV is below 0.5% and flat, that is a foundational problem — the AI models don’t have enough quality content about your brand to draw from.

-Citation Rate falling while Brand Visibility holds.
-This is the most actionable signal here.
-It means AI engines are mentioning Superlines in text but pulling back on actually linking to its pages.
-This pattern typically means the content exists but is not trusted as a primary source.
-The fix is specific: find which pages are being cited (Step 4 covers this) and strengthen them with richer, more authoritative content.
+Citation Rate growing alongside Brand Visibility is a healthy signal.
+It means AI engines are not just mentioning Superlines in text but actively linking to its pages — and doing so more often over time.
+To maintain this trajectory, find which pages are being cited (Step 4 covers this) and keep them updated with authoritative, current content.

 Example: What to conclude from this assessment